 Mary Land is Director of Bands at Young Harris College in Young Harris, Georgia.
-Mary received the Educational Doctorate in Music Education from the University of Georgia in 2015.
-Dr. Land, a native of North Augusta, South Carolina, received her Bachelors of Music Education degree from the University of Georgia and her Masters of Music Education degree from Vandercook College of Music in Chicago, Illinois.
+Dr. Land received the Educational Doctorate in Music Education from the University of Georgia in 2015.
+Land, a native of North Augusta, South Carolina, received her Bachelors of Music Education degree from the University of Georgia and her Masters of Music Education degree from Vandercook College of Music in Chicago, Illinois.
 She has served the Georgia Music Educators Association in various state and local offices.
-Dr. Land is currently the immediate past president of the Georgia Music Educators Association and the CNAfME state chair.
+Land is currently the immediate past president of the Georgia Music Educators Association and the CNAfME state chair.
 She continues to make numerous appearances as adjudicator, conductor, and clinician throughout the United States.
 Her professional affiliations include: GMEA, NAfME, IAJE, CBDNA, and Delta Kappa Gamma Society International Professional Teacher Association.
-Dr. Land serves on the Board of Directors for the Midwest International Band and Orchestra Clinic and is a member of the Zeta Chapter of Phi Beta Mu International Bandmasters Fraternity.
-Dr. Land is a member of the National Band Association and has served as a national representative on the NBA executive board of directors.
-Mary Land is also on the faculty of the prestigious Interlochen Arts Camp as the conductor of the Intermediate Division Wind Symphony.
+Land serves on the Board of Directors for the Midwest International Band and Orchestra Clinic and is a member of the Zeta Chapter of Phi Beta Mu International Bandmasters Fraternity.
+Land is a member of the National Band Association and has served as a national representative on the NBA executive board of directors.
+Land is also on the faculty of the prestigious Interlochen Arts Camp as the conductor of the Intermediate Division Wind Symphony.

-Bands under Mary Land’s direction have received invitations to perform at many music conferences and clinics on multiple years, including the Georgia Music Educators Association Conference, the Southern Division MENC Convention, the CBDNA/NBA Southern Division Conference, the University of Southern Mississippi Conductors’ Conference, and the University of Georgia Band Festival.
+Bands under Land’s direction have received invitations to perform at many music conferences and clinics on multiple years, including the Georgia Music Educators Association Conference, the Southern Division MENC Convention, the CBDNA/NBA Southern Division Conference, the University of Southern Mississippi Conductors’ Conference, and the University of Georgia Band Festival.

-Dr. Mark A. Boyle, conductor, tenor, composer, and poet, is originally from Wethersfield, CT.
+Mark A. Boyle, conductor, tenor, composer, and poet, is originally from Wethersfield, CT.
 He serves as the Director of Choral and Vocal Activities at Seton Hill University, a leading Catholic institution of higher education.
 He studied voice, tuba, and trombone at Susquehanna University, where he developed a passion for the choral art while singing under the direction of Prof. Cyril Stretansky.
 In 1995, Boyle entered the United States Navy, during which time he conducted the Recruit Choir at Recruit Training Command, NTC, and served as conductor and Leading Petty Officer for the Blue Jackets’ Memorial Choir.

 Upon separation from the United States Navy, Boyle returned to college at Ball State University, to continue vocal studies with his teacher from Susquehanna, Dr. Jeffrey Ballard, who was then on faculty at BSU.
 While at Ball State, he studied conducting with Dr. Douglas Amman, Dr. Jeffrey Carter, Dr. Robert Kvam, and Dr. Jeffrey Pappas.
 He served at associate conductor of the Ball State University Chamber Choir and the associate artistic director of the Masterworks Chorale, a regional community chorus, for which he composed several choral works.